zZissou/rails_bog_app-1/README.md

 #### 3. Define the `root` and creatures `index` routes

-In Atom, open up `config/routes.rb`.
+In your text editor, open up `config/routes.rb`.
 Inside the routes `draw` block, erase all the commented text.

+> _You're about to see a hint!
+Throughout the instructions, there will be hints like this one that show you parts of the code.
+When you're running through the project a second time, try to use these less.
+The third time, try not to use them at all._

 <details>
-  <summary>Throughout the instructions, there will be hints like this one that show you the code.
-When you're running through the project a second time, try to use these less.
-The third time, try not to use them at all.
-Hint: `routes.rb` should now look exactly like this...</summary>
+  <summary>Hint: `routes.rb` should now look exactly like this...</summary>
   <p>
   ```ruby
   #